How to make great quizzes for your learners using EdApp's Authoring Tool

 1. Enable Answer Feedback - This would include showing the learner the correct answer on interactive slides.
 If this is disabled you won't be showing the learners if they got the answer right or wrong, it is just their answers.
 This can be very useful for testing knowledge before any courses on the topic have been taken.

-3. Hide Response Summary - a response summary will go through the leaner's responses at the end of a lesson to recap their answers.
+3. Hide Response Summary - a response summary will go through the learner's responses at the end of a lesson to recap their answers.